patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/sentence-structure.md

 showTitle: true
 ---
 # Sentence structure
 Use the second person "you/your" whenever you can.
-This way, the focus is on the user, and the product interaction feels more like a conversation.
+This way, your focus is on the user, and the product interaction feels more like a conversation.

 Use the first person "I" when the user is agreeing to something.
 For example, a user can check a box reading, “I agree to the terms and conditions.”